limitedhangoutbook-lgtm/StoryLust/replit.md

 - **Build Tool**: Vite
 - **Theme**: Dark-mode-first design with custom rose-gold and gold accents.
 - **Mobile-First Design**: PWA with service worker and manifest, responsive UI, bottom navigation, and full-screen swipe gestures for story navigation.
 Professional typography with multiple serif font options.
+- **Flexible Story Structure**: Choice points can be positioned at any page (not fixed to page 5), eggplant costs are configurable per choice.

 ### Backend Architecture
 - **Runtime**: Node.js with Express.js